 What happens to a reverse mortgage when the owner enters a nursing home?

-When a homeowner with a reverse mortgage permanently leaves their home for any reason, the loan will become due and payable.
-Borrowers can be gone temporarily for up to 12 months for health reasons before the move is considered permanent.
-If borrowers or their families become aware that an action will be permanent before the 12-month limitation, they can begin to make arrangements to pay off the loan or sell the home even before that time limit.
+If the homeowner with a reverse mortgage permanently leaves their home, the loan becomes due and payable.
+You can be away for up to 12 months for health reasons before the absence is considered permanent.
+If it’s known that the move will be permanent before the 12 months are up, you or your family should start making arrangements to repay the loan or sell the home.

 Q.

-Reverse mortgage proceeds are borrowed funds and are not considered income.
-You’ll need to talk to your accountant, though, because any borrowed loan proceeds are never repaid, and the lender cannot recoup from the sale of the property, which could result in a taxable event to the estate.
-Your accountant must tell you what you need to do in this instance and for tax purposes.
+No, reverse mortgage proceeds are borrowed funds and are not considered income.
+However, you should consult your accountant because if the borrowed loan proceeds are never repaid and the lender cannot recover the amount from the sale of the property, it could create a taxable event for the estate.
+Your accountant will advise you on what to do for tax purposes.

 Q.